akovanev/kovanev.github.io/_posts/2020-08-03-How-to-sanitize-sensitive-data.md

         return dictionary;
     }
 }</code></pre>

+Obviously, this method does not have to run on each request due to performance reasons.
+In other words, the result should be stored in memory.

 The <code>JsonSanitizeService</code>, based on regex, represents just one of the ways, probably not the fastest, of handling the specific json data.
 <pre><code class="language-cs">public class JsonSanitizeService